Choosing an Occupation code

 If the occupation code selected is not one that is eligible for sponsorship, this will result in the individual’s application for permission to enter or remain in the UK being refused.

+If the occupation code selected is one that is eligible for sponsorship, but it is not one that is suitable for the role then this could result in complications at a later stage.
 If the wrong occupation code has been selected as a genuine error, it may be possible to rectify this.
 However, if the Home Office is of the opinion that the incorrect code was selected in order to enable sponsorship, as the correct code would not have met the salary or skill level required, then it is possible that the sponsor licence could be suspended whilst the Home Office investigate further.

 Choosing an occupation code: How we can help